CatalaLang/catala-language-server/README.md

 4. A new VSCode window should open with the extension running
    - you can press CTRL+R to reload the extension window to apply changes

+### Using the Custom Test Case Editor

+The custom (visual) test case editor usage is controlled by a configuration setting.
+To enable or disable the custom editor:

+1. Open VSCode Settings (File > Preferences > Settings)
+2. Search for "Catala"
+3. Find the "Catala: Enable Custom Test Case Editor" setting
+4. Check or uncheck the box to enable or disable the custom test case editor
+5. Reload the VSCode window for the changes to take effect (you can do this by closing and reopening VSCode, or by running the "Developer: Reload Window" command from the Command Palette)

+When the custom editor is disabled, test files will open in the default text editor.

+Note: After changing the setting, you must reload the VSCode window for the changes to take effect.
+This is because the custom editor registration happens when the extension is activated, and changing the setting doesn't automatically re-register or unregister the editor.

 ### Developing

 When developing on the "front" (typescript side) of the extension, you may invoke